• Skip to primary navigation

 • Place this in your pre-heated oven for 30 minutes to pre-bake.

-• After 30 minutes, remove from the oven and lift out your paper and pie weights carefully and let cool completely (about 20- 30 minutes.)
+• After 30 minutes, remove from the oven and lift out your paper and pie weights carefully and let crust cool completely (about 20- 30 minutes.)

 Filling